Carnival Vista Ship Review [PHOTOS]

 The WaterWorks park will delight guests of all ages, featuring the enclosed Kaleid-O-Slide, the line’s first enclosed raft-riding experience with lighting effects.

-We found ourselves acting like kids and spending the afternoon on the water slide (and burning off those burgers!).
+We acted like kids and spent the afternoon on the water slide (and burning off those burgers!).

 Shows and Punchliner Comedy Club